Planning to Teach Your Child to Read with Phonics? 3 Things to Know.

 It seems odd to discard a tradition that has stood the test of (a really long) time.
 If you are teaching your child to read, I would encourage you to start first with a phonics-based method.
 Phonics can never harm your child’s effort to learn how to read.
 That’s because English is a phonetic language.
 You’re teaching your child exactly what is on the page (or screen) in front of him or her.

 But you can cause problems if you skip it.
 Phonics is a code.
 Obvious to some, but to others, a mystery.
-If a child is not able to decipher that code, he will struggle.
+If children are unable to decipher that code, they will struggle.

-And it’s much harder to teach phonics after your child has tried to learn another way but has simply not gotten it.
+It’s much harder to teach phonics after your child has tried to learn another way but hasn't gotten it.
 Because now you're dealing with much more than a missing skill.
-You will most likely spend years undoing the belief that has developed in your child’s heart that reading is hard and she isn’t very good at it.
+You'll most likely spend years undoing the belief that has developed in your child’s mind that reading is hard and she isn’t very good at it.

 Teach Your Child to Read with Phonics: 3 Things to Know